 Sonita has worked extensively as a non-executive Director in both the private and public sector.
 Board roles have included Artsline, a disability arts access charity; the Department for Culture, Media and Sport; the National Employment Panel; the London Skills and Employment Board; Chair of the Radio Sector Skills Council; a board member of the Local Radio Company as well as newspaper group Archant.
 She was also a member of the Court of Governors at the University of the Arts London.

 Sonita also founded The Yes Programme, a unique online service helping primary pupils connect what they learn in the classroom with jobs in the real world.
-She is a Governor at the Museum of London and currently holds a number of non-executive board roles including the London Legacy Development Corporation where she chairs their Regeneration and Communities Committee.
+She is Patron of the Red Hen Project, a Cambridge charity helping children to thrive at home and in school.
+Sonita is a Governor at the Museum of London and currently holds a number of non-executive board roles including the London Legacy Development Corporation where she chairs their Regeneration and Communities Committee.

+In 2020, Sonita was elected an Honorary Fellow of Fitzwilliam College and received an honorary doctorate from the University of the West Indies.
+She is a Fellow of The Royal Society of the Arts and the Radio Academy, and in 2003, was awarded an OBE for services to broadcasting.
 Sonita won the Carlton Multicultural Achievement Award for TV and Radio in 2002.
-She is a Fellow of The Royal Society of the Arts and the Radio Academy, and in 2003, was awarded an OBE for services to broadcasting.

 Creative writing, painting, music, filmmaking, walking, cooking, and Peaky Blinders!